 We're not fans of Chargebee's 'rent-seeker' pricing approach, as it doesn't scale with your business.
 Chargebee charges a fixed monthly platform fee and takes a cut on your revenue.

 Lago is an open-source project, meaning you can have a billing engine for free!
-In addition, Lago offers a cloud solution that never takes a cut of your revenue.
+In addition, Lago offers a cloud solution.
 We prefer to charge a fixed platform fee and a volume-based fee for the fully managed application.

 Is Lago an open-source alternative to Chargebee?

 Yes, Lago is an open-source and open-core Chargebee alternative.
 Our GitHub repository is open to everyone, running under an AGPL v3 license.